ned2/slapdash/README.md

 **Boilerplate for bootstrapping multi-page Dash applications**

-_Note: This is a work in progress, but it's probably at a point where it's more useful than not._
+_Note: This is a work in progress, but it's probably at a point where it's useful._

 [Dash](https://plot.ly/dash) is a Python framework for building analytical web applications.
 Slapdash provides a template for quickly building out a multi-page